Kochi ODI: Indian bowlers and batsmen fail to lift their game

-Rusty Indians crash to embarrassing 124-run defeat in the first one-dayer against West Indies in Kochi; the only thing that went right for India in the game yesterday was the call during the toss
+Rusty Indians crash to embarrassing 124-run defeat in the first one-dayer against visitors West Indies in Kochi; the only thing that went right for India in the game yesterday was the call during the toss

 The only thing that went right for India in the game yesterday was the call during the toss.
 It all went on a downward spiral the moment skipper Mahendra Singh Dhoni decided to put the visitors into bat.
 He felt there would be dew during the evening, none of which existed.